- What is Big Data in Recruitment?

 HRIS

-HRIS, or Human Recourses Information System, works similarly to ATS, but it contains the data about existing team members.
+HRIS, or Human Resources Information System, works similarly to ATS, but it contains the data about existing team members.
 By studying HRIS data, you can attract better candidates.

 Performance Tracking